Is Downsizing to One Car in Retirement the Right Move for You?

 Will I Save Money by Having One Car?

 The obvious answer is yes.
 You'll save money on gas, insurance and vehicle maintenance.
 How much you'll save will vary based on where you live and other factors.
-For example, a high-end BMW probably cost more to maintain than a Ford.
+For example, a high-end BMW probably costs more to maintain than a Ford.

 Downsizing to One Car in Retirement: Key Considerations

-If you're thinking about going down to one car in retirement here are a few points to consider before you downsize to one car.
+If you're thinking about going down to one car in retirement, here are a few points to consider before you downsize to one car.

 "We decided to go down to one car after realizing we rarely used both at the same time.
 It's been a year, and we haven't looked back!"

 Another thing to consider is your health and mobility.
-When you get older your transportation needs will probably change.
+When you get older, your transportation needs will probably change.
 For example, my dad (who is 85) drives much less when compared to how much he drove at 65.

 Other Lifestyle Factors That Influence the Decision

 Your lifestyle is key in deciding if one car is enough for retirement.
 Do you live in a big city?
 Do you live out in the country where driving long distances is the norm?
-You just have to realize that if your spouse needs to drive long distances for services, shopping, etc. you may be stuck at home with no transportation.
+You just have to realize that if your spouse needs to drive long distances for services, shopping, etc., you may be stuck at home with no transportation.

 Activity Levels and Social Life

 Consider your daily life.
 Do you and your partner do things alone?
 If yes, sharing a car could be hard.
 But if you like doing things together or can plan around each other, one car might be enough.
 My wife and I do most things together, so one car has been no big deal.
-But, for some couples one car could be a big deal if they do many things separately.
+But, for some couples, one car could be a big deal if they do many things separately.

 Making the Transition: Practical Steps